 Please be aware that no drug use will not be tolerated in this household.

-All workawayers must have experience with dogs to be considered, preferably rescues, though that's not essential and please note due to my dogs boisterous behaviour and our accommodation limitations, I am not able to consider families, children or couples.
+All workawayers must have experience with dogs to be considered, preferably rescues, though that's not essential and please note due to my dogs boisterous behaviour and our accommodation limitations, I am not able to consider families, children, or groups.

-Please note that smokers are welcome to smoke outside in the garden or vape inside as we’re in the process of becoming a smoke free home. :)
+Smokers are welcome to smoke outside in the garden, or vape inside as we’re in the process of becoming a smoke free home. :)